Hey! Listen! This post is part of a series on pfSense. Check them all out!

 Going back to my hardware chart, I further narrowed it down to the PC Engines APU2 and the Shuttle DS77U (in fact, the DS10U was just released, which is a DS77U with an 8th Gen Intel processor).
 While the Shuttle DS77U/DS10U would have better hardware (newer CPU, DDR4 instead of DDR3, etc…), I chose to go with the APU2.
-The APU2 comes highly recommended on reddit and the pfSense forums, and it receives frequent BIOS updates (including Coreboot support, and recently AMD Core Performance Boost).
-It’s important to note that there are three main differentiators of the APU2 lineup:
+The APU2 comes highly recommended on reddit and the pfSense forums, and it receives frequent BIOS updates (including Coreboot support, and most recently AMD Core Performance Boost).

 - the type of NIC (Intel i210AT vs i211AT)

-It’s important to note that the i210AT is considered better than the i211AT because it has four transmit and four receive queues per port, while the i211AT only has two transmit and two receive queues per port.
-So when purchasing an APU, make sure to look for one with an i210AT.
-The APU4 is not “better” than the APU2 because of the different model number, look for the different NIC.
+For networking applications, it’s generally known that the i210AT is considered “better” than the i211AT because it has four transmit and four receive queues per port, while the i211AT only has two transmit and two receive queues per port.
+So when purchasing an APU, I made sure to look for one with an i210AT.

 I ended up purchasing the following items directly from PC Engines directly.
 Shipping took a total of 10 days from Switzerland to Pennsylvania.
 It arrived via USPS and required a signature, since it originated outside the United States.